Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Path following the trajectory of solutions

 \section{Path following the trajectory of solutions}

 In this section, we present a path-following procedure for computing a sequence of approximate solutions $\{\hat Y_0,\dots,\hat Y_k,\dots,\hat Y_K \}$ at different time points that tracks a trajectory of solutions $t\mapsto Y_t$ to the Burer--Monteiro reformulation~\eqref{eq: BM}.
 From this sequence we are then able to reconstruct a corresponding sequence of approximate solutions $\hat X^{}_k=\hat Y_k^{}\hat Y_k^T$ tracking the trajectory of solutions $t\mapsto X_t$ for the full space TV-SDP problem~\eqref{eq: SDP}.
 The path-following method is based on iteratively solving the linearized KKT system.
-Given an iterate $Y_t$ on the path, we explained in the previous section how to eliminate the problem of non-uniqueness of the path in a small time interval $[t,t+\Delta t]$ by considering problem~\eqref{eq: BM} restricted to the horizontal space $\mathcal{H}_{Y_t}$.
-We now need to ensure that this also addresses the question of the invertibility of the linearized KKT system.
+Given an iterate $Y_t$ on the path, we explained in the previous section how to eliminate the problem of nonuniqueness of the path in a small time interval $[t,t+\Delta t]$ by considering problem~\eqref{eq: BM} restricted to the horizontal space $\mathcal{H}_{Y_t}$.
+We now need to ensure that this also guarantees that the linearized KKT system admits a unique solution.
 We show in Theorem~\ref{thm: SOSC} that this is indeed guaranteed under standard regularity assumptions on the original problem~\eqref{eq: SDP}.
 This is a remarkable fact of somewhat independent interest.